 The students, staff and local community enjoy an array of superb facilities at Chiltern Hills Academy.
-These include: modern, state-of-the-art classrooms; new science laboratories; a maths and modern foreign languages block which opened in September 2023; a performing arts block for music, drama and dance; a 10 classroom art, design and technology corridor; 8 IT classrooms; a modern sports hall; a football association approved artificial grass pitch and fabulous playing fields.
+These include modern, state-of-the-art classrooms; new science laboratories; a maths and 6th form block; a performing arts block for music, drama and dance; a 10 classroom art, design and technology corridor; 8 IT classrooms; a modern sports hall; a football association approved artificial grass pitch, a bespoke Sixth Form Area and fabulous playing fields.
 Visitors to the academy regular remark on these superb facilities.
 Students count themselves very lucky to have such a modern learning environment to study in and they take very good care of the facilities.
+The trustees make use of reserves to improve these facilities with work recently carried out on the 6th form area, a new road to provide better access to our playing fields, a complete student toilet refurbishment, adding access control systems across the site.

 The atmosphere within the school is a happy, focussed and hardworking one.
 Students comment that they are happy in school and visitors reflect on the positive atmosphere both in lessons and around the school at break and lunchtimes.
-We offer a broad and balanced curriculum in all key stages and have a thriving Sixth Form with 140 students.
+We offer a broad and balanced curriculum in all key stages and have a thriving Sixth Form with 117 students.
 Students are well supported in their learning, but also in the care that they are given in their daily lives.
-We have a very well developed pastoral care structure which means that every student's needs can be met.
+We have a very well-developed pastoral care structure which means that every student's needs can be met.
 We have excellent links with outside agencies to provide academic support, emotional and social support, careers guidance and advice and a number of alternative provision services.

 We also have a wide ranging extra-curricular provision for our students to take part in.
-We run numerous trips, including visits to Eswatini, Nepal, Iceland and France.
-Students take part in a full range of sport clubs and team competitions.
+We run numerous trips, including visits to Eswatini, France, Barcelona and multiple UK destinations.
+Students take part in a full range of sport clubs and team competitions as a result of a newly introduced House system.
 There are many performing arts opportunities (music, dance and drama) with yearly productions involving numerous students.
 We offer other enrichment opportunities in art, maths, literacy, games clubs, IT clubs, film studies and photography.
-We have just introduced a brand new house system for all the school community to be involved in competitions.
-This will also provide a very important vehicle for supporting students' teamwork, raise self-esteem and improve wellbeing.
+These opportunities provide a very important vehicle for supporting students' teamwork, raise self-esteem and improve wellbeing.

 Our latest Ofsted Report from September 2022 confirmed that we remain a 'Good' school.
-As a school we have been awarded a 'Good' Ofsted grade following the last 3 inspections.
+This ensures that as a school we have been awarded a 'Good' Ofsted grade following the last 3 inspections.